srcole/srcole.github.io/100burritos.md

 	<li style="font-weight:400;"><span style="font-weight:400;">“Where is the meat in this burrito?”</span></li>
 	<li style="font-weight:400;"><span style="font-weight:400;">“I need a fork”</span></li>
 </ul>
 <span style="font-weight:400;">For this reason, an effort was launched to critique burritos across the county and make this data open to the lay burrito consumer.
 Armed with an ever-growing database of over 100 burritos from Chula Vista to San Marcos (but mainly around UCSD), consumers can make better educated decisions of where to get their next fix.
 With this active feedback into consumption choice, we hope this will also cause burrito chefs to continuously improve their own methods.
 This study was predominantly a joint effort between the Neurosciences graduate program at UC San Diego and the amateur beach volleyball group that plays at Muir courts at 5pm.
-It is an extension of the </span><a href="https://srcole.github.io/2015/08/30/burrito1/"><span style="font-weight:400;">single-dimensional burrito analysis published last year</span></a><span style="font-weight:400;">.</span>
+It is an extension of the </span><a href="https://srcole.github.io/2015/08/30/burrito1/"><span style="font-weight:400;">single-dimensional burrito analysis published in 2015</span></a><span style="font-weight:400;">.</span>

 ### Previous work: FiveThirtyEight’s best burrito in America